supple-kit/supple-css/README.md

 ### Generic
 It contains ground-zero styles like global box-sizing rules, CSS resets, and so on.

-* [generic/reset](generic/reset), A reset of sensible defaults suitable for web applications.
+* [generic/reset](generic/reset), a reset of sensible defaults suitable for web applications.

+### Elements
+These are bare, unclassed HTML elements.
+The Elements layer binds onto HTML element (or 'type') selectors only.

+Elements are most likely the last layer in which we'd find element-based selectors, and is very rarely added to or changed after initial setup.
+Once we have defined element-level styles, all additions and deviations should be implemented using classes.

+**Note**: Because Supple is a design-free framework this layer is empty.

 ### Objects
 This layer is concerned with styling non-cosmetic design patterns, or 'objects'.
-This can range from something like a `.o-retain` element to `.o-layout` systems.

 * [objects/list-clean](objects/list-clean), strip appearance from lists by removing their bullets and indents
 * [objects/retain](objects/retain), page-level constraining and wrapping elements
 * [objects/layout](objects/layout), arrange items horizontally on the inline-axis with flexbox.
 * [objects/mesh](objects/mesh), fluid & extensible grid system based on CSS grid.
 * [objects/aspect-ratio](objects/aspect-ratio), retain a specific aspect ratio but adapt to elements of variable widths
-* [objects/flow](objects/flow), Create flow and rhythm between elements.
+* [objects/flow](objects/flow), create flow and rhythm between elements.

 All Objects are prefixed with `o-`.